 Finding a Writing Fellow: three steps

-We can help you identify a graduate student who would make a good Writing Fellow in your course; however, it may be the case that you already have a potential candidate in mind.
+We can help you identify a graduate student (or undergrad who has taken the course and received a high grade) who would make a good Writing Fellow in your course; however, it may be the case that you already have a potential candidate in mind.
 The best Fellows have good communication skills, should be easy to get along with, and should be responsible and reliable.